StephenSQ/Project_MindSwept/README.md

-# Project_MindSwept edit
+# Project_MindSwept

-My first attempt in making a website which happens to be a simple minesweeper web game - first made in CodePen.
+My first attempt in making a complete website which happens to be a simple minesweeper web game - first made in CodePen.

-I'm trying to put a copy of it in GitHub now in this repo as a means of practicing how to use GitHub(help I'm ded) bruh I don't know how to learn sht properly.
+This is a repo where I put a copy of it and I'm also using this to practice using Git and Github.
+That's all I have to say, now I'll use this readme file to practice markdown syntax

 ## two dashes for a subheader huh ?

-Now I will proceed to use this readme file to practise markdown file syntax'es.
 *one asterisk on both sides for italics ?* alright.
 **double asterisk on both sides for bold ?** got it.
 ***three asterisk for bold AND italics ???*** yessir.